Update: This blog has been updated with 2020 data and information.

 All this has transformed the buyer.
 They now expect to see only the most relevant search results linking to dynamic content that reflects where they are in their journey.
 If your brand is still reciting the same stock answers, you’re missing out, especially as millennials – now “the world’s most powerful consumers” – are more loyal to brands that provide a personalized approach.

-When the majority of every customer journey starts with search, you need to ensure buyers see signs for your brand on that first results page.
+When the majority of every buyer’s journey starts with search, you need to ensure buyers see signs for your brand on that first results page.
 Here are three ways to ensure you earn their attention.

 New York sports center Aviator Sports created a new webpage to promote its figure skating rink and classes.
 When it didn’t generate the anticipated traffic, the company used BrightEdge’s deep learning SEO technology to analyze the relevant keyword landscape.
 This revealed that while “figure skating” is the widely-accepted term in the sports world, regular people typically search for “ice skating.”
 By optimizing this term on their webpage, Aviator boosted its potential search volume by more than five times.

 Don't assume that buyers use the same language as you.
 It’s critical to establish which relevant terms people actually search for the most.
 You should also explore which terms your competitors are ranking for and find out if there are any important categories where your brand does not rank.

 Using Instant, you can easily discover real-time insights into the relevant queries users are searching for.
 You can also use Data Cube to locate the terms where your brand ranks in search and what language is used.
 You can also quickly compare your domain to any competitor to see what terms they rank for in the first page of search results that you are not.